Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-004-ResolvingConflicts.md

 # Exercise 004 - Resolving Conflicts

+Armed with your trusty Sonic Screwdriver andthe knowledge of Git, you eliminate merge conflicts with ease.
+Theuniverses become one, and the spacetime fabric is preserved.
+Timetravelers everywhere thank you for keeping the timeline clean andconflict-free.

+You fire up the TARDIS, setting the coordinatesfor the precise moment where the main and conflicting-universe branchescollide.
+The hum of the time machine fills the air as you prepare toresolve the conflict.

+As the guardian of the spacetime continuum, youoften find yourself dealing with merge conflicts between variousuniverses.
+It's your job to ensure that timelines remain coherent andunfractured.

 In this exercise, you'll learn how to resolve merge conflicts that may arise when merging parallel universes (branches).